rbtcollins/crcache/docs/DESIGN.rst

 Users may want to control this - e.g. to deal with poor CPU topologies so offering an extension point to override (or perhaps mutate) the auto-detected value makes sense.
 OTOH users could just wrap crcache calls.

+An important distinction to surface is the difference between machines and concurrency within a machine.
+Tools like testrepository wish to be able to query the concurrency at both levels - but we can perhaps let such tools deal with crcache at the level of 'machine' and query concurrency within a machine themselves.

 Running tasks
 -------------